mjmlab/Mandel_ModelsReview_Frontiers_2016/manuscript.md

 The *Vibrio*-squid system has proven to be a useful system for identifying principles of microbe-host interaction, is continuing to serve as a fertile field for discovery, and provides a useful road map for moving from patterns of colonization identification to discerning the molecular communication between microbe and host and underlying those patterns.
 In our modern era when sequencing data is abundant, it becomes critical to focus questions on important organismal processes and phenotypes.
 In this manner, the *Vibrio*-squid system provides a long-standing, useful example for how to move from fascinating observations to molecular understanding of the processes by which very different organisms communicate and establish a productive partnership.

 Early work in this model system noted that "in nature, organisms often develop normally only in the presence of associated microorganisms," [@mcfall-ngai1991] a key insight that has contributed to the value of a focused model for associations across diverse metazoan hosts.

+## Funding Statement

+Resarch in the authors' laboratories in supported by National Science Foundation awards IOS-1456963 (MJM) and **XXXXXX** (AKD), and National Institutes of Health Awards R35GM119627 (MJM) and R21AI117262 (MJM).
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.